CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/https-configuration.md

 ## Configuration

-### Configuring the Certificate in AppEngine
+### Configuring the Certificate in CompuTec AppEngine

 #### Using the Certificate Store

-1. In the AppEngine Configuration for the selected AppEngine instance:
+1. In the CompuTec AppEngine Configuration for the selected CompuTec AppEngine instance:
    - Enable the **Use Certificate Store** option.
    - Set the store name to `My` (Personal).
    - Paste the Thumbprint into the **Find Value** field.
    - Ensure the **Find Type** is set to `FindByThumbprint`.
-2. Save the configuration and restart the AppEngine instance.
+2. Save the configuration and restart the CompuTec AppEngine instance.

 ![AppEngine SSL Configuration](./media/https-configuration/AE_configuration_ssl.png)

 #### Using a Certificate File

 1. Specify the `.pfx` certificate file in the **Certificate File** section of the configuration.
-2. Provide an absolute or relative path to the certificate file from the AppEngine installation directory.
+2. Provide an absolute or relative path to the certificate file from the CompuTec AppEngine installation directory.
-3. Save the configuration and restart the AppEngine instance.
+3. Save the configuration and restart the CompuTec AppEngine instance.

 ## Configuring HTTPS in `App.config.json`